adsabs/adsabs.github.io/_includes/_teambios/mpolimera.md

 Outside of work, she trains medical assistance service dogs, revives plants from the dead, and does a ton of refurbishing and DIY projects.

+You can find about more about Mugdha at [www.mugdhapolimera.com](www.mugdhapolimera.com).

 [mugdha.polimera [at] cfa.harvard.edu](mailto:mugdha.polimera@cfa.harvard.edu)